avshalombegler/selenium-python/README.md

 ## How to Add New Tests

-1. Create page object in pages/features/your_feature/your_page.py
+1. Create page object in `pages/features/your_feature/your_page.py`
-2. Register it in pages/base/page_manager.py
+2. Register it in `pages/base/page_manager.py`
-3. Add test in tests/test_your_feature.py
+3. Add test in `tests/test_your_feature.py`
-4. (Optional) Add @pytest.mark.smoke or other markers
+4. (Optional) Add `@pytest.mark.smoke` or other markers

+## Contributing

+We welcome contributions!
+Please follow these steps:

+- Fork the repository and create a feature branch.
+- Write tests for new features and ensure all tests pass.
+- Follow PEP 8 style guidelines.
+- Submit a pull request with a clear description.

+For issues or questions, open a GitHub issue.

 ## License